The Clear Edge

 Starting Point: $22K Runway, Zero Clients, And The First-Year Reality Check

-• Work done: 18 days building a website, creating service packages, writing positioning statements, and designing proposal templates.
+He spent 18 days building a website, assembling service packages, writing positioning statements, and designing proposal templates—beautiful infrastructure, but still zero revenue, zero conversations, and zero proof that anyone would actually pay him.

 Math: Runway and revenue deadline.